danipenaperez/spring-boot-flowed-routing/README.md

 ## Key Features

 * Easy Flow code management execution
+* Focused on Clean Code and SOLID principles
 * Easy installation
   - Integrate as Spring Boot starter in your project.
 * Easy to use